About Us

 In addition to her professional accomplishments, Kenyora holds a Certificate in Community Leadership and Social Change from the Jonathan M. Tisch College of Civic Life at Tufts University through the Institute for Nonprofit Practice.
 She is also a Founder of their CFP Ambassador program.
 In 2016, Kenyora was recognized as a finalist for the EXTRAordinary Women campaign led by the Mayor’s Office of Women’s Advancement in Boston, MA.
 In 2021, she was honored as a “Leader on Fire” by IGNITE National during Sexual Assault Awareness Month.
 Additionally, she is a 2023 Roddenberry Foundation Fellow.

 Kenyora is a respected voice on the topic of campus sexual violence and has been featured on various media platforms, podcasts, and conferences.
-Her work has been recognized by ABCNews, Newsy, No Grey Zone, Shushbox, SXSWedu, Institute on Violence, Abuse & Trauma, National Women’s Studies Association Conference, and Georgetown Day School’s Summit on Consent and Sexual Assault.
-She has written for esteemed publications such as Ms. Magazine, Forbes, and Times Union.
+Her work has been recognized by ABCNews, 19th News, Newsy, USA Today, No Grey Zone, Shushbox, SXSWedu, Institute on Violence, Abuse & Trauma, National Women’s Studies Association Conference, The Representation Project, Phillips Exeter’s inaugural Sexual Assault Summit, and Georgetown Day School’s Summit on Consent and Sexual Assault.
+She has written for esteemed publications such as Ms. Magazine, Forbes, Medium, and Times Union.

 Kenyora is a proud alumna of Girls Inc. of Lynn, MA, and member of Delta Sigma Theta Sorority, Incorporated.
-She resides in Atlanta, GA with her husband Franklin, and their two cats, King and Leo.
+She resides in Atlanta, GA and a proud cat mom.

 BOARD OF DIRECTORS